Frequently asked questions

 Any specific software drivers that I need to have installed?

-Where do I install the add-on instruments to my full version of Pianoteq?
+Where do I install the instruments to my full version of Pianoteq?

 Does Pianoteq work with Pro Tools?